 The recognition of revenue from grants and contracts is deferred until services have been performed to fulfill the requirements of the grants and contracts.
-Hence, awards received are not reflected in the statements of net assets.
+Hence, awards received are not reflected in the statements of revenues and expenses.

-The bar chart below shows a steady growth in the amount of grants awarded (not necessarily expensed) to the University during the last ten years, from a total of \$60 million in 2003 to \$100.2 million in 2012 or a 67% increase.
+The bar chart below shows a steady growth in the amount of grants awarded (not necessarily expensed) to the University during the last ten years, from a total of \$60.2 million in 2004 to \$87.4 million in 2013 or a 45.2% increase.
 This positive development is a reflection of the University's vision to pursue research and to enhance creative and entrepreneurial activities on campus.
+In fiscal year 2013, there was a decrease in awards from American Reinvestment and Recovery Act (ARRA).